pfyeh1/ner_fastapi/README.md

 ```

 ## Description
 Project to understand how to deploy a basic ML model into production using Docker and AWS ECR, and EC2 services.
+Named Entity Extractor uses pre-trained spaCy english language model supplemented with regex patterns and an entity dictionary.

 ## Getting Started
 Config file is used to load custom entity lists to supplement pre-trained model extractions.
 One can also define the the labeled entities the model will extract by passing a list of labels.